Cuvette-Ouest Department

-Cuvette-Ouest (or Western Cuvette) is a department of the Republic of the Congo in the western part of the country.
+Cuvette-Ouest ("West Cuvette") is a department of the Republic of the Congo in the western part of the country.
 Cuvette-Ouest is the least populated department in the country.
-It borders the departments of Cuvette, Sangha, and Plateaux, and internationally, Gabon.
+From southeast to northeast it borders the departments of Plateaux, Nkéni-Alima, Cuvette, and Sangha, and it also borders the country of Gabon to the west.
 The capital is Ewo.
 Principal cities and towns include Kelle.

 Cuvette-Ouest has been the site of several outbreaks of the Ebola virus.

 Administrative divisions

 Cuvette-Ouest Department is divided into one commune and six districts: